salesforce/best/docs/content/docs/frontend.md

 ```

 ### CLI Arguments

-If the configuration file approach is not suitable for your environment then specify the following command-line arguments.
+If the configuration file approach is not suitable for your environment, specify the following command-line arguments.

 ```sh
 best --dbAdapter=sql/postgres --dbURI=postgresql://localhost
 ```

-This overrides the configuration in `best.config.js`.
+This command overrides the configuration in `best.config.js`.